DMA-Aided MU-MISO Systems for Power Splitting SWIPT via Lorentzian-Constrained Holography: System Model and Problem Formulation

 \subsection{Channel and Path-Loss Modeling}

-In this paper, we consider spherical wavefront model (SWM) with the near-field channel in a line-of-sight (LoS) condition.
-For obtaining SWM, we consider a uniform planar array (UPA) consisting of \(N_\text{r}\) and \(N_\text{c}\) sub-wavelength elements in the vertical and horizontal directions, yielding a total of \(N = N_\text{r}N_\text{c}\) elements.
+In this paper, we consider a spherical wavefront model (SWM) under near-field line-of-sight (LoS) propagation.
+For obtaining SWM, we consider a uniform planar array (UPA) consisting of \(N_\text{r}\) and \(N_\text{c}\) antenna elements in the vertical and horizontal directions, yielding a total of \(N = N_\text{r}N_\text{c}\) elements.
 For this model, the radiation pattern of the elements is well-approximated with:

-where $\psi$ is the angle measured from the array boresight\cite{gain_element}.
-The path loss for the user positioned at $\mathbf{r}_k$ due to the ($i$,$l$)-th element of the UPA (\(\mathbf{r}_{i,l}\)) can be expressed with:
+where $\psi$ is the angle measured from the array bore-sight\cite{gain_element}.
+We consider a multiuser downlink system with $K$ users, indexed by $k=1,\ldots,K$.
+The path loss for the $\mathrm{UE}_k$ positioned at $\mathbf{r}_k$ due to the ($i$,$l$)-th element of the UPA (\(\mathbf{r}_{i,l}\)) can be expressed with: